Samikshyagithub/Emotion-Detection/README.md

-# KUhackfest2023-ELite-
+# Speech Recognization
 A repository containing the project from KUHackfest2023.